ThinkDataEd/curriculum/docs/unit2/lesson15.md

 both datasets: *Birth Month*, *Zip Code*, and *ID Number*.

-    100. Since multiple people have the same *Birth Month*, discuss why this may not be the best variable to merge with. <span style="color:grey">***Multiple people are born in January, so we would have no way of differentiating between those people.***</span>
+    100. Since multiple people have the same *Birth Month*, discuss why this may not be the best variable to merge with. <span style="color:grey">***Answer: Multiple people are born in January, so we would have no way of differentiating between those people.***</span>

     100. The same is true for the *Zip Codes* variable.
 Although there are less repeats with *Zip Codes*, we still see some overlap between observations.

-    100. So, the only *UNIQUE* identifier in both data sets is *ID Number*.
-So the students should end up in pairs at the end of the exercise – a student from Data Set 1 is matched with the student from Data Set 2 that has the same *ID Number*.
+    100. So, the only *UNIQUE* identifier in both datasets is *ID Number*.
+So the students should end up in pairs at the end of the exercise – a student from Dataset 1 is matched with the student from Dataset 2 that has the same *ID Number*.

 9. Have the students write about the experience of tangible data merging in their DS journals and
 ask:

-    100. Why is it important to have at least one unique identifier for both datasets? <span style="color:grey">***It is the only way to know which information belongs to which person.
+    100. Why is it important to have at least one unique identifier for both datasets? <span style="color:grey">***Answer: It is the only way to know which information belongs to which person.
 We want to make sure we do not match up observations (in this case, people) incorrectly because that will compromise any analysis we do later.***</span>